-- The Retirement Villages Act 1999 requires a retirement village scheme operator to: - provide a copy of the Village Comparison Document to a prospective resident of the retirement village within seven days of receiving a request - include a copy of the Village Comparison Document with any promotional material given to a person, other than through a general distribution (e.g. mail-out) - publish the Village Comparison Document on the village's website so that the document, or a link to it appears prominently on each page of the website that contains, or has a link to, marketing material for the village - You can access a copy of this Village Comparison Document on the village website at www.mercyhealth.com.au - All amounts in this document are GST-inclusive, unless stated otherwise where that is permitted by law.
+- The Village Comparison Document gives general information about the retirement village accommodation, facilities and services, including the general costs of moving into, living in and leaving the retirement village.
+This makes it easier for you to compare retirement villages. - The Retirement Villages Act 1999 requires a retirement village scheme operator to: - provide a copy of the Village Comparison Document to a prospective resident of the retirement village within seven days of receiving a request - o include a copy of the Village Comparison Document with any promotional material given to a person, other than through a general distribution (e.g. mail-out) - publish the Village Comparison Document on the village's website so that the document, or a link to it appears prominently on each page of the website that contains, or has a link to, marketing material for the village - You can access a copy of this Village Comparison Document on the village website at www.mercyhealth.com.au - All amounts in this document are GST-inclusive, unless stated otherwise where that is permitted by law.